dscho/pagefind-xkcd-demo/content/comics/2016-7-4-home-itch-remedies.md

 ---
 [Megan and Cueball stand together while Megan loudly scratches her itches and Cueball holds a hand up.]

-Megan: Argh, bug bites are the worst.
+Megan: Argh, bug bites are the *worst*.
 I shouldn't scratch, but... so itchy.

 Cueball: Oh, you know what's great for that?

-Scratch scratch
+*Scratch scratch*

 [Zoom-in to Megan's head.]